A learning disability affects the way a person learns new things in any area of life, not just in education.

-A learning disability affects the way a person understands information and how they communicate.
-Around 1.5 million people in the UK have one.
+A learning disability affects the way a person understands information and how they communicate, and affects around 1.5 million people in the UK.
 This means they can have difficulty:

 The Mencap website contains information about learning disabilities as well as links to a range of services.

-See the NHS Choices pages below for more information on learning disabilities:
+See the NHS pages below for more information on learning disabilities: